Wild Flower Self Drive Tour

 When up to 20,000 people descend on a town for an event, you know you’re in for a good time.

-Settle in at the grounds of Jimbour House for a night of opera or strap in for three days of entertainment as the backyard of this prestigious house turns into a three-day music festival aka Big Skies each autumn.
+Settle in at the grounds of Jimbour House for a night of opera or strap in for a long weekend of entertainment as the backyard of this prestigious house turns into a four-day music festival aka Big Skies each spring.

 For something different, let your tastebuds decide for you at the Dalby Delicious and Delightful Festival where international flavours fill the air.